 - Forms are available in the Health Center if medication is needed during the school day.
-Each bottle of medication must be in the original container and the medication form filled out and on file in the Heath Center. - Inhalers and self-administered "Epi-Pens" may be carried if the proper medication form has been filled out and placed on file in the Health Center. - All over-the-counter medications must be stored in the Health Center: - Forms are available in the Health Center if medication is needed during the school day.
-Each bottle of medication must be in the original container and the medication form filled out and on file in the Heath Center.

-Medication may not be shared with others.
-Failure to follow these rules could lead to consequences, including suspension or expulsion.
+Each bottle of medication must be in the original container and the medication form filled out and on file in the Heath Center. - Inhalers and self-administered "Epi-Pens" may be carried if the proper medication form has been filled out and placed on file in the Health Center. - All over-the-counter medications must be stored in the Health Center, including cough drops and Tylenol. - Forms are available in the Health Center if medication is needed during the school day.
+Each bottle of medication must be in the original container and the medication form filled out and on file in the Health Center. - Medication may not be shared with others.
+Failure to follow these rules could lead to consequences, including suspension or expulsion. - Students should stay home if they have a fever of 100 degrees or higher and may return to school after they have been fever free for 24 hours. - Students should stay home if they are throwing up and may return to school after they have been throw up free for 24 hours.